apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/pro_scraping.md

 When you run the code, you'll immediately see that it crawls faster than the manually written code.
 This is thanks to parallelization.
 And it can go way faster.
 We're just keeping the default concurrency values low to be nice to websites.

 > If the crawler gets stuck for you at the end, it's ok.
 It's not actually stuck, but waiting to retry pages that failed.
-For us, it was retrying the Aland Islands page that was failing for us in the previous chapters as well.
+For us, it was retrying the Aland Islands page that was failing for us in the previous lessons as well.

 ## [](#collecting-data) Collecting data

 We have the crawler in place, and it's time to collect data.
-We already have the extraction code from the previous chapters, so we can just copy and paste it into the `handlePageFunction` with tiny changes.
+We already have the extraction code from the previous lessons, so we can just copy and paste it into the `handlePageFunction` with tiny changes.

 The one small, but important, change we did was to use the [`Apify.pushData()`](https://sdk.apify.com/docs/api/apify#apifypushdataitem) function to save the results to the run's default dataset.
 You will find the [results in the `apify_storage`](https://sdk.apify.com/docs/guides/result-storage) folder, under `datasets/default`.